UserLevelUp/ALOOF/readme.md

 <pre>
 [3] Username: Includes a required validation and a regular expression (/^[a-zA-Z0-9_]{4,16}$/) to enforce specific character rules and length, along with a corresponding error message.
 [4] Email Address: Similar to Username, uses required and a common regex for email format validation.
-The output hint (email) suggests using <input type="email">.
+The output hint (email) suggests using &lt;input type="email"&gt;.
 [5] Password: Uses required and a simple regex (/.{8,}/) to enforce a minimum length.
-The output hint (password) suggests <input type="password">.
+The output hint (password) suggests &lt;input type="password"&gt;.
 [6] Confirm Password: Marked as required.
 Note that the logic to check if this matches the previous password field would typically reside in the template processing logic or client/server-side code, as ALOOF focuses on defining individual field rules.
 [7] Date of Birth: This field is not marked required, making it optional.
 It uses the date type hint.
 [8] Country: Marked required.
 The output hint (select) suggests this should be rendered as a dropdown/select list.
 The actual options for the list would need to be provided in the corresponding parallel data structure.